adempiere/adempiere-ui-gateway/README.md

   If there is no database named "adempiere", the script checks if there is a database seed file in the backups directory.
   - If there is one, it launches a restore database.
   - If there is none, the latest ADempiere seed is downloaded from Github and the restore is started with it.
-- *postgresql/postgres_database*: directory on host used as the mounting point on the host for the Postgres container's database.
+- *postgresql/postgres_database*: directory on host used as the mounting point for the Postgres container's database.
   This makes sure that the database is not deleted even if the docker containers, docker images and even docker are deleted.
   The database contents are kept always persistently on the host.
 - *postgresql/backups*: directory on host used as the mounting point for the backups/restores from the Postgres container.